 The first step in any buffer overflow is fuzzing.
 Fuzzing allows us to send bytes of data to a vulnerable program (in our case, Vulnserver) in growing iterations, in hopes of overflowing the buffer space and overwriting the EIP.
 First, let’s write a simple Python fuzzing script on our Kali machine.
 Your script should look like this:

 The code does the following:

-2. Performs a for loop, sending each increasing iteration of A’s to Vulnserver and stopping when Vulnserver crashes.
+2. Performs a while loop, sending each increasing iteration of A’s to Vulnserver and stopping when Vulnserver crashes.

 It should be noted that the IP you use will be the Windows machine that is running Vulnserver, that Vulnserver runs on port 9999 by default, and the vulnerability we are attacking is the “TRUN” command.
 To see the command in action, open up Vulnserver and play around for a little bit.

 Once you have your code written, load up Vulnserver and Immunity Debugger as administrator (very important).
 In Immunity Debugger, click on File > Attach and select vulnserver.exe.
 Finally, let’s execute our script and see what happens:

 You should notice that Vulnserver crashes:

 You should also notice something pretty interesting in Immunity Debugger: